mk-fg/reliable-discord-client-irc-daemon/README.rst

 - No TLS mode for IRC - use bouncers like `ZNC <http://znc.in/>`_ for that (and for much more than that!).

-- Only tested on Linux, probably won't work on OSX/Windows, but idk.
+- I only run it on Linux, so it's unlikely to "just work" on OSX/Windows, but idk.

-- Has only one known user (me!), so might be only tested and working for that single and limited use-case.

-- Custom ad-hoc implementation of both discord and irc, not benefitting from any kind of exposure and testing on pypi and such wrt bugs and corner-cases.
+- Custom ad-hoc implementation of both discord and irc, not benefitting from any kind of exposure and testing on pypi and such wrt compatibility, bugs and corner-cases.

-- No idea if even allowed by Discord ToS - see WARNING section above for more details.
+- Seem to be against Discord ToS to use it - see WARNING section above for more details.

 Usage